ridgeworks/lws-myword/README.md

 # lws-myword
-An npm package implementing a middleware layer for `local-web-server' running on Node.js which dynamically builds an HTML host for URLs referencing MyWord documents.
+An npm package implementing a middleware layer for `local-web-server` running on Node.js which dynamically builds an HTML host for URLs referencing MyWord documents.

 ### Installation